 Long term effects of meditation

-- Enhancing memory, concentration and perception
+Enhanced memory, concentration and perception

-- Increasing levels of happiness and compassion
+Increased levels of happiness and compassion

-- Improving alertness and focus
+Improved alertness and ability to focus

 We all need to be able to focus in order to carry out our different responsibilities.
 Any activity that is performed without the proper focus and attention is bound to produce lackluster results.
 It’s hard to do a good job when you’re stressed and exhausted, and even more so when you can’t concentrate on the task at hand.
 At work, factors like stress and exhaustion can lead to a lack of discernment and mistakes.
 Happily, studies have shown that one of the long-term effects of meditation is improved concentration.
 Experts now recommend mindfulness meditation to help pacify the mind and increase our ability to remain alert.
 Luckily, many of our everyday activities at home or at work are fertile ground for the practice of mindfulness.
 Instead of multitasking, try picking one job or activity and apply yourself to it.
 With practice, this will improve your productivity and give your intelligence and creativity plenty of space to express themselves.

 If you aspire to a better quality of life, meditation is the way to go.
 Don’t worry, your meditation practice won’t monopolize all of your free time – even sitting for 5 minutes a day can improve your cognition and reduce anxiety and depression.
 Take advantage of the long-term benefits of meditation by starting to practice today.
 Our Mindworks Meditation App holds a wealth of resources: everything you need to get you started and keep you going.